AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md

 ### Add radio buttons, checkboxes, and dropdowns

- You can add radio buttons, checkboxes, dropdowns, <span class="preview">and multi-select dropdowns</span> to a custom form.
+ You can add radio buttons, checkboxes, dropdowns, and multi-select dropdowns to a custom form.

 +++ **Expand to see descriptions of available fields**

 * **Radio buttons**: Requires users to select only one choice.
 * **Checkbox Group**: Allows users to select multiple choices.
 * **Dropdown**: Provides a list of dropdown choices.
-* <span class="preview">**Multi-Select Dropdown**: Allows users to select multiple choices from a dropdown list.</span>
+* **Multi-Select Dropdown**: Allows users to select multiple choices from a dropdown list.

 +++

 >[!NOTE]
 >
->Fields that allow multiple selections, such as the Checkbox Group and <span class="preview">Multi-Select Dropdown</span>, are difficult to chart and group in reports.
+>Fields that allow multiple selections, such as the Checkbox Group and Multi-Select Dropdown, are difficult to chart and group in reports.
 To allow easier charting and grouping in reports, you can create separate fields for each choice (for example, a single-line text field).

 To add radio buttons, checkboxes, and dropdowns: